jinheeyi/workshop_1/README.md

 - Using these codes, I began to track and document the process as a personal coding exploration.
 I also revisited workshops 1 and 2, focusing on multiplying shapes and exploring additional concepts.
 - My first attempt at coding, where I used vibrant light colors on a black screen, didn’t turn out as expected — the shapes unexpectedly merged together and displayed as one.
 ![Screenshot 2025-01-16 174514](https://github.com/user-attachments/assets/9a2ff89a-a41a-4634-a80b-0baf037729a1)
-- I decided to take another look and add some new codes to see what else I could create and fix.
-It felt like a good way to build on what I’d already explored while pushing things a little further.
-Revisiting the earlier work also helped me see it and giving new ideas to try out.
+- I decided to take another look and add some new codes to see what else I could create and fix, and asked chatgpt a question on "How to put popping colours on the blank background" and it looked like this.

+(paste code)

 **colour blending**
 ```ruby